Log In

 But will using Afterpay build my credit score?

-Having an Afterpay (BNPL) account does not build credit.
-Using it (and paying on time) does not help you build a good credit history.
+Using Afterpay (and paying on time) doesn't help you build a good credit history.
 The reason is that meeting scheduled payments is not regarded as positive credit behaviour.

 This is in contrast to credit cards and other loan repayments, where positive behaviour is reported and will help build your credit score.